Career Readiness | High School

 - What do you think about this outfit?

-- Would this be appropriate dress for this type of job?
+- Would this be an appropriate choice for this type of job?

 - What would an appropriate outfit look like?

-You could also ask students to share a personal experience of a time they saw an employee wearing inappropriate attire.
+You could also ask students to share a personal experience of when they saw an employee wearing inappropriate attire.

-By having a discussion on professional dress in different job roles and asking students about their own experiences, you are making this topic more relatable.
+By discussing professional dress in different job roles and asking students about their own experiences, you are making this topic more relatable.

 As before, Lori walks around answering questions and helping students.